 abcV is a design-forward vegetarian place in Union Square.
 I’ve actually only been here for brunch, but loved it!
 The food is clean and pretty, just like the decor.
 The cool thing about it, too, is that you can finish your meal and then head to their decor store!
 They have beautiful home goods, bowls, trunks, blankets, etc. to peruse to help burn off the breakfast.
 I’m a big fan and have to get here for dinner!

 Okay, Cinnamon Snail had to make this list for me.
 They’re located in the Pennsy next to Penn Station.
 Every time I am anywhere near there, I have to go.
 They have these awesome veggie burgers that are packed full of flavor and have crazy toppings like mac and cheese and coconut bacon.
 It’s all vegan, but the prices aren’t bad.
 They have tots!
 You can smoother them in cashew cheese.
 My mouth is watering just thinking about it.
 They also have some Korean-inspired dishes that are to die for.

 10. Superiority Burger

 Superiority Burger is another East Village hot spot that is about as big as a $600,000 studio in Manhattan–which is to say SMALL.
 REAL SMALL.
 It’s basically got a few seats along the side of the room and then enough room for other people to order.
 It’s tiny, and so are the burgers.
 Small and mighty!
 They’re delicious.
 I’m a big fan, though this place is a bit out of the way.

-As an honorable mention, because I haven’t been there, but I’ve heard it’s sooo good, next on my list is JaJaJa Plantas Mexicana.
-I also want to mention that there are a lot of veggie-friendly places with inventive, flavorable veggie options.
+As an honorable mention, next on my list would be JaJaJa Plantas Mexicana.
+I also want to mention that there are a lot of veggie-friendly places in NYC with inventive, flavorful veggie options.
 But if I can get Neal to one of these 100% veggie places, I will every time 🙂

 Like this post?
 Pin it!